Teaching life’s lessons

 He then reached into the pile and pulled out three more twigs.
 This time he bound them together and asked the brothers to break the sticks.

-Ed Rood is the former publisher of the Tri-County Times.
+Ed Rood is former publisher of Tri-County Times.
+He and his wife, Sharon, live near Cambridge.